 Catcher (2): Tom Murphy, Luis Torrens

-This will be a 55-45 split to begin the season, Mariners manager Scott Servais said last month, with Murphy in the pole position.
-The 29-year-old showed major defensive strides in 2019, when he was also the Mariners' best bat, then he suffered a broken bone in his left foot that cost him all of ’20.
+Mariners manager Scott Servais said last month that playing time will be a 55-45 split to begin the season, with Murphy in the pole position.
+The 29-year-old showed major defensive strides in 2019 -- when he was also the Mariners' best bat -- before sustaining a broken bone in his left foot that cost him all of ’20.
 Torrens had an impressive showing offensively after coming over in a Trade Deadline deal with the Padres, though his catching could use some work.
+He was a bit delayed in camp due to a weight room incident that lacerated his right middle finger, but Torrens has been behind the plate in Cactus League games over the past week.
+No. 8 prospect Cal Raleigh -- whom Servais praised for his work catching Marco Gonzales' impressive start on March 13 -- is waiting in the wings and will likely be needed at some point over the grind of a six-month season.

 First base (1): Evan White